jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Today, the 13 species of Darwin's finches on the Galápagos Islands represent a remarkable example of how evolution can drive the diversification of life.
 This process, known as adaptive radiation, has allowed these birds to thrive in the diverse habitats of the Galápagos, filling a wide range of ecological niches and demonstrating the power of natural selection to shape the natural world.

 The Galápagos Island and Darwin's Finches are but one example.
-Everywhere you look at Earth, from the deepest oceans to the darkest caves, to everywhere around you right now, is teaming with lifeforms.
+Everywhere you look at Earth, from the deepest oceans to the darkest caves, to everywhere around you right now, is teaming with life forms.
 All of them participating in the game of Life, outrun Entropy by harvesting enough resources to stay a life.

 Like the laws of physics, chemistry, geology, and biology, evolution also has laws we can learn and study and master.
 Here they are.